 A collection of have-done lists

 I’m very fond of lists.
 There is a basic honesty in lists.
-Narratives are rhetorical devices to gently coax readers into the writer’s interpretation of events, whereas lists present the bare facts for readers to construct their own narratives.
+Whereas narratives are rhetorical devices to (gently) coax readers into the memoirist’s interpretation of events, lists present the bare facts for readers to construct their own narrative interpretations.

-I’ve therefore given some thought to the possibility of writing my memoir in the form of lists.
-Think of a to-do list, but instead of being a list of future actions, a memoir in lists is about what I did and thought in the past.
+I’ve therefore given some thought to the possibility of include lists in my full memoir.
+Think of a to-do list, but instead of being a list of intended actions, a memoir in lists is about what I did and thought in the past.
 A collection of have-done lists.

-Writing a life in list form is not as peculiar as it may sound.
-When we write resumés, curriculum vitae or publication lists, we are engaged in a rudimentary kind of autobiographical writing in list format.
+Writing lives in list form is not as peculiar as it may sound.
+After all, when we write resumés, curriculum vitae or publication lists, we are engaged in a rudimentary kind of autobiographical writing in list format.

-The term ‘listography‘ has been coined (and trademarked) for an autobiography that is made up entirely of lists of factual events from one’s life.
-The Listography book series currently contains 12 volumes (2007 –).
+Actually, the term ‘listography‘ has been coined (and trademarked) for an autobiography that is made up entirely of lists of factual events from one’s life.
+The publisher of the Listography book series currently lists 12 volumes (2007 –).

-On this page I will gather some examples of lists of different aspects of my life.
+On this page I will gather examples of lists of different aspects of my life.